Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 How Much Does Your Head Weigh?

 The average human head weighs around 5kg or 11lbs.
 It is the weight of a bowling ball.
 In our opinion, the weight of the head is the single most significant predisposition to neck and back pain.
-The neck and the rest of the spine has to balance the weight of the head (not forgetting the added weight of gravity and your environment to the equation) throughout the day until it finally hits the sack.
+The neck and spine support the weight of the head all day.
+This includes the added force of gravity and environmental factors, until the body finally rests at night.

 Excess pressure on the neck leading to neck problems.